Green Mask

-The Green Mask is the name of two fictional comic book superheroes, both published by Fox Feature Syndicate.
+The Green Mask is the name of two comic book superheroes, both published by Fox Feature Syndicate.
 Both are in the public domain with some of the original stories having been reprinted by AC Comics.

 Michael Shelby

 The first Green Mask debuted in Fox's Mystery Men Comics #1 (August 1939).
 The writer was not credited (although it may have been Will Eisner); the artwork was provided by Walter Frehm.
 This Green Mask's final appearance was in Mystery Men Comics #31 (February 1942).

 Originally, the Green Mask really is a mystery man; the secret identity of this "modern Robin Hood" is kept from the readers for his earliest appearances and known only to reporter "News" Doakes (later "News" Blake), who is the only one who can contact the pulp-style costumed vigilante when needed.

 With the start of the solo Green Mask title in Summer 1940, the character was retooled.
 The hero is revealed to be Michael Shelby (or Selby, in some early stories), a wealthy private investigator and son of a crusading Senator murdered by white-hooded gangsters known as the Grim Circle.
 He is transformed into a super-powered "Miracle Man" (no relation) after being exposed to an experimental "vita-ray" machine created by family friend Professor Lascomb.

 In Green Mask #1 (1940), he's joined by a young orphan named Don who, after surviving an explosion meant for the Green Mask, is taken in by the hero and becomes his non-powered, boomerang-throwing sidekick, Domino the Miracle Boy, wearing a costume almost identical to his own.
 Eventually, Shelby leaves behind his playboy lifestyle when he meets girlfriend Olivia Tracy on a case in Green Mask #6 (1941).

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "The Green Mask fights Yellow Peril Tong lords, hooded master criminals, counterfeiters, crime syndicates, mummies, and hunchbacked mad scientists".

 In Project Superpowers, Domino makes an appearance in the second series as part of a team of former sidekicks known as the Inheritors.
 The Green Mask does not appear.